 |Advanced Lean Leader Salaries||Glassdoor|

-FAQs: The Lean Methods Group’s Lean Leader Course and Development Program
+FAQs: The Lean Methods Group’s Advanced Lean Leader Course and Development Program

-Is the Lean Leader program right for me?
+Is the Advanced Lean program right for me?

-Lean Leader training is appropriate for anyone in any industry who wants to build their problem solving skills and leadership capabilities.
-If you are interested in applying the concepts and tools of Lean and in leading kaizen events, our Lean Leader program provides an unparalleled experience in training, mentoring and real-world project experience.
+Advanced Lean training is appropriate for anyone in any industry who wants to build their problem solving skills and leadership capabilities.
+If you are interested in applying the concepts and tools of Lean and in leading kaizen events, our Advanced Lean program provides an unparalleled experience in training, mentoring and real-world project experience.

-What prerequisites do I need to enroll in the Lean Leader course?
+What prerequisites do I need to enroll in the Advanced Lean course?

-Completion of the following eLearning modules are required before taking Lean Leader:
+Completion of the following eLearning modules are required before taking Advanced Lean:

 - Introduction to Lean